 The Wi-Fi signals driven by Orthogonal Frequency Division Multiplexing (OFDM) such as IEEE 802.11 a/a/ac can efficiently and effectively overcome the multipath frequency selective fading experienced due in an indoor environment.
 The OFDM frequency spectrum is split into several orthogonal frequency carriers where the data that is to be transmitted is encoded and mapped using same modulation scheme.
-The received signal at the receiving side is downconverted into the baseband signal.
-The sub frequency channels can be converted from time domain into frequency domain using serial-to-parallel signal converter and then applying Fast Fourier Transform (FFT) on all frequency channels, as shown in figure 1.
+The received signal at the receiving side is down-converted into the baseband signal.
+The sub frequency channels can be converted from time domain into frequency domain using serial-toparallel signal converter and then applying Fast Fourier Transform (FFT) on all frequency channels, as shown in figure 1.
 The input serial data stream is formatted into the word size required for transmission, and shifted into a parallel format.
 The data is then transmitted in parallel by assigning each data word to one carrier in the transmission.
 The reason for converting serial into parallel is due to the fact that all subcarriers are transmitted at once in once burst rather than one after another, as in case for serial transmission.
+So that each frequency channel carry adequate information.
 The operating frequency of Wi-Fi router is set to 2.4 GHz.

-Figure 1 - Frequency Carrier Conversion: Time Domain to Frequency Domain using RSSI/CSI by applying serial to parallel conversion and Fast Fourier Transform
+Fig. 1.
+Frequency Carrier Conversion: Time Domain to Frequency Domain using RSSI/CSI by applying serial to parallel conversion and Fast Fourier Transform.